-Originally a community studio, Mississippi Mud is now a more private concern located near the warehouse district in Dubuque, IA.
+Originally a community studio in Dubuque, Mississippi Mud is now a more private concern located in Maquoketa, IA.

-Link was born in Dubuque, Iowa and received her B.F.A in fine art with an emphasis in ceramics from the School of the Art Institute of Chicago.
+Link grew up in Dubuque, Iowa and received their B.F.A in fine art with an emphasis in ceramics from the School of the Art Institute of Chicago.

 From Mentorship to Partnership

 Link and Carstens first meet through a community program in Dubuque, IA that match young artists with a professional artist working in the community.

 "The coupling was designed to be a temporary arrangement: The two would meet once a week for six months, with the program culminating in a student-focused art show.

 Seven years later, however, the relationship between Link and Carstens not only has continued but also has evolved."

 Today, Link and Carstens are business and studio partners; combining their styles and skills to make custom art for personal and commercial use.